george-mcintyre/aida-pva/docs/2_0_Channel_Provider_Programmers_Reference.md

 ## How it works

-1. When your Channel Provider starts up, the AIDA-PVA Service that started it will read the [CHANNELS.YML](2_3_CHANNELS_YML_file.md) file that you've provided to determine which EPICS search requests it should respond to.
+1. When your Channel Provider starts up, the AIDA-PVA Service that started it will read the [Channel Configuration File](2_3_CHANNELS_YML_file.md) that you've provided to determine which EPICS search requests it should respond to.
 2. Subsequently, when clients send requests containing references to one of those **Channels**,
 3. and EPICS search request is propagated across the EPICS network